 The keyhole area has been problematic for many years.
 Auckland Transport has worked with the Waiheke Local Board and the Waiheke Transport Forum to look for a temporary solution.
-On the summer of 2019/2020 AT will be trialling a new format for traffic in this area.

-- 2 December 2019 – construction of the new public pick-up/taxi/pre-booked shuttle stand.
+- 2 December 2019 – construction of the new public pick-up/taxi/pre-booked shuttle stand

-- 8 December 2019 – traffic trial starts.
+- 8 December 2019 – traffic trial starts

 - 13 April 2019 – traffic trial finishes.